go-batteries/unotify/README.md

 **Worker**

-Will have to be deployed with one of:

-- docker-compose
-- kubernetes
-- pm2/pm2-runtime
+Worker deployed with `bash` script.
+Has to be moved to `kubernetes`.

 ### Deployment: